NixOS/nix.dev/source/tutorials/module-system/module-system.md

 In particular, this allows you to separate option declarations from where they are used in your configuration.

-Create a new module, `marker.nix`, where you can declare options for defining location pins and other markers on the map.
+Create a new module, `marker.nix`, where you can declare options for defining location pins and other markers on the map:

 ```diff
 # marker.nix
 +{ lib, config, ... }: {